Please see the degree requirements page.

 Course descriptions are available at the course descriptions page.

 Please see the course advising page for information on courses, requirements, and recommendations.
-You may also make an individual appointment with Dean Kulwin to discuss your course planning.
-Contact the Dean's Office Assistant by email at email@example.com or by phone at (530) 752-0243 to schedule an appointment.
+You may also make an individual appointment with the Dean for Student Affairs to discuss your course planning.
+Contact the Dean's Office Assistant (530) 752-0243 to schedule an appointment.
 And don't forget to seek out your professors - they can be the best source of advice!

 Where do I find information about studying abroad at a King Hall exchange program during the academic year?